angelachencmu/trust-ui-prototype/README.md

 ```
 # test.py

-The Streamlit test.py script creates a web application designed for interacting with and evaluating machine learning models using either the Breast Cancer or Iris datasets.
+This script creates a web application designed for interacting with and evaluating machine learning models using either the Breast Cancer or Iris datasets.
 Here's a breakdown of its functionality and structure:

 ## Title and Dataset Selection:
 It begins by setting a title for the app and offering a choice between two datasets: Breast Cancer and Iris, using a selectbox for selection.